Failure Mode & Effects Analysis (FMEA) Services

 Process FMEA (PFMEA)

-• Effect: The impact of that failure on performance, safety, or user experience.
+Effect: The potential consequence of that failure on equipment, operations, safety, quality or other relevant outcomes.

 Risk Priority Number (RPN)